thyagomoura/OpenAI-Study-with-PY/README.md

-# Simple Chatbot with Py

 #### obs:
 You must have python3 and pip on your machine
 You need to have a key that you can get from the official [openai website](https://beta.openai.com/account/api-keys)

+# 1 - Simple Chatbot

 ### Using:
 Create a new Python shell session in your code edit and use as an example: